iromero25/basic-redux/README.md

 1. It implements a very simple use case of React state management using the Redux library.
 1. The app utilizes React's function components and relies on Typescript for code typing, therefore typescript configuration is required.
 1. Usage of Babel is discouraged and thus I try to rely on `ts-loader` for code transpiling and JSX handling.
-This configuration is tighly coupled with webpacks' config.
+This configuration is tightly coupled with webpacks' config.

+**Interesting parts to look at in the codebase**

+* Redux creates and initializes a [store](./src/redux/store/store.ts).
+* Reducers take care of modifying a **specific** part of the state.
+* If a store fails to initialize a particular part of the state, then the responsibility of initializing that part falls into the **related** reducer.
+This case happens for the [visibility](./src/redux/reducers/visibilityReducer.ts) reducer as the visibility is not specified as part of the [store's](./src/redux/store/store.ts) initial state.

 ## ts-loader